Earf1/pwn.college.advay/Comprehending_Commands.md

 ### An Epic Filesystem Quest

 ### Solve :
+In this challenge I had to use basic Linux commands such as `cd, ls -a, and cat ` to navigate through directories, discover hidden files, and read clues, until finally i reached the flag.

 **Flag:** `pwn.college{Awt_K6C7nf6mjcQuU3X1fuO6Vl1.QX5IDO0wSO5EzNzEzW}`

-In this challenge I had to use basic Linux commands such as `cd, ls -a, and cat ` to navigate through directories, discover hidden files, and read clues, until finally i reached the flag
 ```
 cd /
 ls -a